21.1. NEW COURSE PROPOSALS

 21.6.
 DUAL DEGREE PROGRAMS

-Dual degrees shall exist through an agreement, or memorandum of understanding, with the partner institution that has been approved by the CGPS, and signed by the Dean and the Provost.
+Dual degrees shall exist through an agreement, or memorandum of understanding, with the partner institution that has been approved by the appropriate authorities.
 Only existing approved programs can be offered as dual degree programs.
 New programs, or existing programs where the degree requirements are being changed, must first complete the appropriate academic approval process before being offered as a dual degree program.